Static Memory Management

 }

-Note that the variable !xs is used twice.
-This means that the content of !xs is copied just to calculate its length.
-This is of course unfortunate.
-Worse, this kind of procedure isn't rare.
-We need some kind of loophole.
+Note that the variable xs is used twice.
+This means that the content of xs is copied just to calculate its length.
+This is wasteful, and worse, this pattern isn't rare.
+We need a way to avoid it.

 Introducing Noema Types